apache/fluo-website/_posts/release/2016-10-28-fluo-recipes-1.0.0-incubating.md

 ---
 title: Apache Fluo Recipes 1.0.0-incubating released
-date: 2016-10-17 15:30:00 +0000
+date: 2016-10-28 10:30:00 +0000
 version: fluo-recipes-1.0.0-incubating
 ---

 Apache Fluo Recipes builds on the Apache Fluo API to provide libraries of common code for Fluo developers.

-Apache Fluo Recipes 1.0.0-incubating is the first release of Fluo Recipes as an Apache project and the second release for the project.
+Apache Fluo Recipes 1.0.0-incubating is the first release of Fluo Recipes as an Apache project and the third release for the project.

 Below are resources for this release: